Best Restaurants Near Petco Park: 2026 Picks

 Cheap Restaurants

 Best is a matter of opinion to be sure, and these are ours.
-In addition to any of the great selections above, the top restaurants near Petco Park are: Rovino on Market St. for an authentic Italian market experience, Oceanaire Seafood Room (400 J St.), The Deck at Moonshine Flats at 335 6th Ave., Born & Raised, Cowboy Star, Fleming’s & Morton’s for steaks, Juniper & Ivy and Herb & Wood.
+In addition to any of the great selections above, the top restaurants near Petco Park are: Callie (Chef Travis Swikard’s Mediterranean Bib Gourmand standout on Island Ave, the most significant entry on this list), Cowboy Star, Lou & Mickey’s, Morton’s, and Huntress for steaks, Juniper & Ivy and Herb & Wood.
+For a scene, many people will direct you to The Lafayette Hotel and they are right — just note it’s a 10–15 minute ride up to North Park/University Heights, not walking distance.

 Local Experts Say…